JohnnyGWY/FSCL_Dataset/README.md

 # FSCL_Dataset
 The datasets of relation extraction used in FSCL.
+Already updated a new dataset in master.